TLuckh/SimpleContextMenus/README.md

 Clicking on an entry in the context menu will:
 1. Open the corresponding file in the local file structure (using the standard association for the program)
-2. Pass it each of the matching files, if any as, arguments (each wrapped in quotes).
+2. Pass it each of the matching files, if any, as arguments (each wrapped in quotes).
     - Note that the file extension restrictions you encoded into the file-name affect the passed selection:<br>
 Only those of the selected items which match at least one of the given file extensions or MIME types